 Bringing you the latest news & resources in eye health

-There are three basic areas in the eye that an opacity can form: the centre portion of the natural lens, the outer part of the lens and the back surface of the lens.
+There are three basic areas in the natural lens of the eye where an opacity can form: the centre portion, the outer part and the back surface.

 The treatment for all three types of cataract is cataract surgery.